Computing finite--temperature elastic constants with noise cancellation

 We note in passing why the microcanonical setup exhibits large fluctuations.
 Ideally, in the absence of external noise, it should yield a well--converged value.
-However, as shown in Eq.~\eqref{eq:formal_solution}, the Green's function term vanishes, leaving only the first term, which does not decay over time.
-Importantly, this term inherits fluctuations from the reference system that also do not decay with time, as reflected in the behavior of $C(t)$.
+However, as shown in Eq.~\eqref{eq:formal_solution}, the Green's function term, $g(t)$, vanishes, leaving only the first term, which barely decays over time without explicit damping.

 In addition to the system-size dependence of the signal-to-noise ratio, one may be concerned about finite-size effects in the signal itself.
 For crystalline systems, this is typically minor, as sufficiently large simulation cells effectively provide a ``$k$-point sampling'' in the sense of the trapezoidal rule and the response is dominated by the $k=0$ contribution.
 In macroscopically homogeneous but microscopically disordered systems, more pronounced finite-size effects must be expected.
 In practice, corrections will become small once the linear simulation cell size exceeds at least twice the structural (Ornstein–Zernike) correlation length (typically around $1.5$~nm), and, in the case of polymers, the corresponding end--to--end distance.
 With linear box sizes of 7.8~nm for PMMA~\cite{MHM21prm}, 18.0~nm for cellulose, and 21.6~nm for cellulose acetate~\cite{MukherjiMac26}, our simulations satisfy these criteria comfortably so that finite-size effects are expected to remain small.